gamesbook/protograf/docs/source/examples/commercial.rst

             * https://www.gotshifted.com/honorverseglossary/MAPS.html
             * https://www.gotshifted.com/honorverseglossary/Book%20Originals.html

-            Any errors in transcription are mine - *NOT* the original sources!
+            Any errors in transcription are mine |dash| *NOT* the original sources!

             Some items of interest: